erbon7/pcam_analysis/README.md

 2D images and are therefore very well suited for classification tasks and their architecture is inspired by the visual cortex.

-Here we try four different models for the PCAM dataset of increasing complexity:
+Here I try four different models for the PCAM dataset of increasing complexity:

 1. Simple and shallow CNN model with few layers (6 layers).
 1. Deep CNN model with multiple layers (28 layers).